 The magnificent Manuel Antonio National Park offers spectacular yet uncrowded beaches, lush tropical rainforest and all sorts of wildlife, such as monkeys, sloths, iguanas, snakes and bats – you may even spot a whale or two if you’re lucky.

-Here at The Leap, we have teams heading off to all sorts of different countries at the start of April, including South Africa and Costa Rica.
+Here at The Leap, we have teams heading off to all sorts of different countries at the start of April, including Madagascar and Costa Rica.
 If you really want to make the most of your spring, why not travel with us whilst carrying out a range of worthwhile volunteering projects?

 To find out more and to see which countries we offer programs in, check out the destinations page.